Making quiet time work in your house

 At this point, every now and then one of the other kids will sleep.
 But most of the time they just have quiet time.
 This gets me 2 whole hours of (mostly) uninterrupted time to recharge and get things done.
 I honestly can’t imagine my life without it.
 Quiet time also gives the kids an often much-needed break from each other.

-There are times it took some creative thinking to make quiet time work.
+There were times when it took some creative thinking to make quiet time work.
 Here are some ideas that worked in our house.

 Quiet time activities